ProvableHQ/welcome/documentation/testnet/getting_started/03_deploy_and_execute_demo.md

 PATHTOAPP=$(realpath -q $APPNAME)
 ```

-### 4. Confirm @AleoFaucet ⛲️ has sent your wallet credits and obtain your ciphertext record value
+### 4. Confirm the Aleo faucet ⛲️ has sent your wallet credits and obtain your ciphertext record value

+By this point, the Aleo faucet should have sent your wallet credits.
+Next, you'll need to verify your credit balance by decrypting the ciphertext record for the execute transfer that was sent to you.

-By this point, [@AleoFaucet](https://twitter.com/AleoFaucet) should have retweeted your request along with a URL with a prefix of `vm.aleo.org/api/testnet3/transaction...`
+If you requested credits by texting with your phone number, you should also recieve a confirmation with a URL that has a prefix of `vm.aleo.org/api/testnet3/transaction...`

+Alternatively, you can find your execute transaction confirmation by going to [the faucet](https://faucet.aleo.org/) and searching the table provided (supported on desktop only currently) for your address.
+Once a result is returned, click on the `Transaction ID` field.
+If you do not see a result in the table, your credits have not yet been sent.

-* Click on the link retweeted by @AleoFaucet.
-You should be presented with a JSON object in a new browser window.
+* You should be presented with a JSON object in a new browser window.
 If you haven't already, we highly recommend you install the [JSON Beautifier & Editor](https://chrome.google.com/webstore/detail/json-beautifier-editor/lpopeocbeepakdnipejhlpcmifheolpl) Chrome extension.
 * Navigate to `object.execution.transitions[0].outputs[0].value` and copy the ciphertext stored there

 ### 5. Obtain your records plaintext